 In our data-heavy future, with billions of devices connected to the internet, faster and more reliable data processing will become crucial.

-The consolidation and centralized nature of cloud computing has proven cost-effective and flexible over recent years, but the rise of IoT and mobile computing has put a strain on networking bandwidth.
+Cloud computing, given its centralized nature, has proven cost-effective and flexible over recent years, but the rise of IoT and mobile computing has put a strain on networking bandwidth or how much data can be transferred across a network in a given period of time.

 Ultimately, not all smart devices need to utilize cloud computing to operate.
-In some cases, the back and forth can — and should — be avoided.
+In some cases, the back and forth can — and should — be avoided, which is a core concept of edge computing.

-Given its broad range of applications, from helping autonomous vehicles speed up reaction times to protecting sensitive health data, the edge computing infrastructure market is projected to be worth $700B by 2028, according to CB Insights’ Industry Analyst Consensus.
+Given its broad range of applications, from helping autonomous vehicles speed up reaction times to protecting sensitive health data, the edge computing infrastructure market is projected to be worth $450B, according to CB Insights’ Industry Analyst Consensus.

 For example, a train may contain sensors that can immediately provide the status of its engine.
 In this scenario, sensor data does not need to travel to a data center, whether on the train or in the cloud, to see whether something is impacting operations or not.